mitchtreece/Eventful-Swift/README.md

 4. Profit

 ### Manually

-You can also manually add the source files to your project:
+You can also manually add the source files to your project.

 1. Clone this git repo
 2. Add all the Swift files in the `Eventful-Swift/` subdirectory to your project
 3. Profit